SriramanT/qmc_master_code/README.md

 make

-Then, you can run the actual code by running the command
+Then, you can run a simulation by running the command

-./main 4.
-0. 1028 100
+./simulation 1 4 0 1 0 2048 512 2

+which reproduces a result of the seminal paper "Discrete Hubbard-Stratonovich transformation for fermion lattice models", Phys Rev B, 28, 7, 1983, by J. E. Hirsch.
+The arguments of *simulation* are described below.

+To change the number of sites, inverse Trotter error, inverse temperature, or the frequency of recomputing the Green's functions, type:

+make clean

+make nsites=<Number of sites> dt_inv=<Inverse Trotter Error> beta=<Inverse Temperature> green_afresh_freq=<Frequency of Recomputing G>

+To run another simulation, simply type ./simulation followed by its arguments:

+./simulation <t> <U> <mu> <geom> <Ny> <Total Number of Sweeps (Space-Time)> <Number of Warm-up Sweeps (Space-Time)>  <Number of Auto-correlation Sweeps (Space-Time)>

-where the first argument is the on-site interaction U, the second is the chemical potential mu, the third is the total number of sweeps of the space-time lattice, and the last one is the number of warm-up steps.
+where the first argument is a hopping parameter, the second one is the on-site interaction, followed by the chemical potential.
+The next two parameters are related to the geometry of the model.
+The last three parameters are related to the Monte Carlo method.

+The program is prepared to handle a variety of geometries (listed below).
+Input the number corresponding to the desired geometry:

+(1)		  1D Periodic Chain

+(2) 		1D Open Chain

+(3) 		2D Periodic Square Lattice

+(4) 		2D Open Square Lattice

+(5) 		2D Periodic Rectangular Lattice

+(6) 		2D Open Rectangular Lattice

+(7) 		2D Periodic Triangular Lattice

+(8) 		2D Nanoribbon Triangular Lattice

+(9) 		2D Periodic Honeycomb Lattice

+(10)		2D Honeycomb Nanoribbon

+(11)		2D Honeycomb Hexagonal Dot

+(12)		2D Honeycomb Triangular Dot

+(13)		2D Honeycomb Rectangular Dot

+(14)		2D Minimal model of a periodic TMD sample (Liu et al., Phys Rev B 88, 085433, 2013 ) - nsites includes orbital space, i.e. nsites=n_orbitals * n_spatial_sites.

+(15)		2D Minimal model of a TMD nanoribbon (Liu et al., Phys Rev B 88, 085433, 2013 ) - nsites includes orbital space, i.e. nsites=n_orbitals * n_spatial_sites.

+The Ny parameter is only meaningful for geometry options 5, 6, 8, 10, 13, and 15

 To maximize the efficiency of the code, some simulation parameters must be known at compile time.
 Thus, to set them, you must edit the makefile.
 Simply open it in any text editor and change the desired parameters.

-The results of the simulation will be saved in a directory named _plots_.
+The results of the simulation will be saved in a directory named _temp-data_ and will be deleted once you run make clean.
+To save them enter the directory _results_

+cd results

+and run

+python save-simulation-data.py

-In that directory there are python scripts that use *matplotlib* to plot the results.
+In the _results/plot-src_ directory there are python scripts that use *matplotlib* to plot the results of the simulations saved in _results/data_

-### ALF-1.0, QUEST-1.3.0
+### ALF-1.0, QUEST-1.4.9

 Standard software used in the literature for benchmarking and comparison purposes.

-### analytical-plots
+### ANALYTICAL

 Mean field studies, and results of basic analytical calculations for limiting cases of interest.

-### b-matrices-blow-up

-An exploration of the low temperature stabilization of the algorithm.

-### detelectro-1.0
+### DETELECTRO-1.0

 Our own implementation of the determinant QMC algorithm to simulate the Hubbard model.
-The working name of the software is detelectro. :)
+The working name of the software is DETELECTRO. :)

-### detQMC-Hubbard-early-versions

-Previous versions created throughout the development phase.

 ## Built with